 FreedomPop offers their premium plan in several options for those who may need more data.
 2GB – $24.99, 3GB – $29.99, 4GB – $34.99.
 All of these plans include unlimited talk and text.

 Internet Only Plans

 FreedomPop offers several often changing internet only plans for tablet only users.
 These internet plans include a number of hotspots nationwide that are also changing often and the company is always adding more hotspots monthly.

 What are they?

 The Freedom Spot Photon, Photon Platinum, Photon LTE, FreedomPop Supernova and many more are internet devices that allow users to create a 4G mobile hotspot wherever they are at, be it at home for emergencies (power or Internet goes out) or on the go while traveling in their car.
-Each device comes with 500MB of data for free each month and two options to upgrade and pay for more data.
-As of now you can get 2GB of data for $17.99 per month or 4GB of data for $28.99 per month, both offers are absolute steals compared to Verizon, AT&T and T-Mobile who offer similar hotspot deals for $50 or more.
+Each device comes with 500MB of data (4G only) for free each month and several options to upgrade and pay for more data.
+As of now you can get 500MB (all-networks) for $3.99 per month, 3GB of data for $28.99 per month, 4GB of data for $34.99 per month, 5GB of data for $39.99 per month, 10GB of data for $74.99 per month.
+All plans are an absolute steal compared to Verizon, AT&T and T-Mobile who offer similar hotspot deals for $76 or more.